-Does our risk profile reflect the significant risks we face currently?
+- Does our risk profile reflect the significant risks we face currently?
 When management reports on the company’s top risks, the reporting should highlight (a) whether the noted risks increased or decreased, (b) any risks that are new, and (c) whether the current summary excludes risks previously reported.
-In addition to addressing severity of impact and likelihood of occurrence, it may be useful to prioritize “high impact, low likelihood” risks in terms of their reputational effect, velocity to impact, and persistence of impact, as well as the enterprise’s response readiness.
-Such insights can pinpoint areas where the company may need response plans for unlikely extreme events.
+In addition to addressing the severity of impact and likelihood of occurrence, it may be useful to prioritize “high-impact, low-likelihood” risks in terms of their reputational effect, velocity to impact and persistence of impact, as well as the enterprise’s response readiness.
+Such insights can pinpoint areas where the company may need response plans for unlikely, extreme events.
 As risk assessments can go stale rather quickly, the company should strive to keep them fresh.